 It’s funny, I remember back in the punk era Johnny Rotten slagging Mick Jagger off for being an old bastard when Jagger must have been mid-thirties.
 Never thought I’d say it but I do like going to see some old groups nowadays although if anybody is just getting back together for an nostalgia trip and churning out the greatest hits then I’m not really interested.

-Problem for us is, if you don’t play live then you’re not really reaching your audience.
+Problem for us is, not playing any live dates to promote the album means we’re not really reaching our audience.